au-ts/multikernel-manifest/README.md

 > This work is undergoing active development and potentially breaking changes
 > but is at the point where you can experiment with building Microkit systems
 > using the mulitkernel.
+> It is intended to have this work upstreamed but this is unlikely to happen in
+> the near future.

 ## Running / Building